Kenneth Breslauer: Personal background

 Kenneth Breslauer was born in Jönköping, Sweden and raised in the Jackson Heights section of Queens in New York City.
 His parents were natives of Germany but fled the country during Hitler's era.
 His father's father, George Breslauer, was a supreme court justice in Germany before Hitler came to power.
 His mother's father, Hans Schäffer, was an undersecretary of the treasury for the Weimar Republic from 1928 to 1932. whose diaries were donated to the Leo Baeck Institute in Manhattan.
 His older brother is former UC Berkeley Executive Vice Chancellor and Provost George W. Breslauer.

 Kenneth Breslauer is married to Sherrie Schwab, a private-practice psychotherapist, and they have two sons (Daniel and Jordan).
 Both of them, like their parents, are big sports fans.
-Daniel, or "Danny" (Rutgers [BA] '10, NYU Stern [MBA] '17) is Director, Business Development at Frequency and a former sports broadcaster, and Jordan (NYU Stern School of Business [BS] '13) is Vice President, Data Analytics & Customer Success at Social Standards.
+Daniel, or "Danny" (Rutgers [BA] '10, NYU Stern [MBA] '17) works in media and technology business development and was formerly a sports broadcaster, and Jordan (NYU Stern School of Business [BS] '13) is Vice President, Product at Social Standards.